Hanif Mohammad: Family members

 Hanif was one of the five Mohammad brothers, four of whom (Wazir, Mushtaq, Sadiq and Hanif himself) played Test cricket for Pakistan, as did his son Shoaib.
 Another brother Raees was once twelfth man for Pakistan, and four nephews had first-class careers.
 Hanif's grandson, Shehzar Mohammad, is also a Pakistani first-class cricketer.
 Hanif's mother Ameer Bee was a national badminton champion in pre-independence British India.

 Death

 Hanif Mohammad was diagnosed with lung cancer in 2013.
-He had been undergoing treatment for lung cancer in Karachi's Aga Khan Hospital.
+He had been undergoing treatment for lung cancer at Karachi's Aga Khan Hospital.
 He died on 11 August 2016 at age 81.

 Tribute, awards and recognition

-In 2018, a Google Doodle was created to celebrate his 84th Birthday.
+In 2018, a Google Doodle was created to celebrate his 84th birthday.
 Hanif's triple-century against the West Indies team in 1957/58 made him a legend in the cricketing world.
 He was one of the original inductees into the ICC Cricket Hall of Fame.

 The grade-II four-day competition has been renamed the Hanif Mohammad Trophy by the Pakistan Cricket Board (PCB), in honor of one of the forefathers of Pakistan cricket's early years.